docQodly/docs/docs/studio/overview.md

 - Write and debug code directly within the browser.
 - Fine-tune privileges and roles as per your requirements.

-Ultimately, **Qodly Studio** allows developers to build comprehensive web-based business applications using just a web browser, significantly minimizing the need for extensive coding.
+Ultimately, **the Studio** allows developers to build comprehensive web-based business applications using just a web browser, significantly minimizing the need for extensive coding.
 Importantly, JavaScript is not a mandatory component in this process.

 ## Requirements

-For development purposes, Qodly Studio supports the following web browsers:
+For development purposes, the Studio supports the following web browsers:

 - Chrome
 - Edge